Blitzcrank Build Guide by nineteenjimmys

 The second time you go back should be after about 1200 gold.
 Go ahead and grab Catalyst the Protector, or if you can a Mercury Treads as well.
 With a Catalyst and Tear of Goddess, you should have enough sustain in lane.
 Work towards a Manamune and THEN a Rod of Ages.
 Manamune is your first main item.
 It'll give a nice attack bonus and will keep adding attack when your mana increases after using abilities or just simply attacking.
-SInce you spam abilities as Blitz, it is standard in mostly all builds for him.
+Since you spam abilities as Blitz, it is standard in mostly all builds for him.
 Rod of Ages should be your second main item.
 It's a nice bonus that quickly becomes stronger as the game progresses, giving mana, health, and ability power.
 Think of it as sort of an item staller.
 After getting a RoA, you usually would want to work towards a more expensive and harder to achieve item.
 This is because RoA rewards the user systematically and so naturally gives off huge bonuses for its rather inexpensive price.

 Around this point in the game, no one should be laning anymore (unless you dominated).
 You'll want to grab a Sheen and Hextech Revolver (in that order preferably) so this would mean you should save up about 2500 (rough estimate).
 The Sheen will eventually build into a Iceborn Gauntlet while the Hextech Revolver will naturally build into a Hextech Gunblade.
 Sheen doubles your attack damage when an ability is used or activated.
 This is necessary for when you grab and then hit up with a physical attack such as Powerfist.
 It also gets activated when Powerfist is activated and thus giving you double AD+double BASE AD (after a Trinity Force, it becomes x2 base AD or 237.32 bonus damage).
 Hextech Revolver gives the early survivability and adds to AP AND AD.
 Also, its passive works great with Blitzcrank.